 Ecuador has had a tempered past relationship with its neighbours Colombia, Peru and Venezuela.
 There have been many disputes which led to the 2008 Andean diplomatic crisis.

 Ecuador has developed strong trade ties with China, Iran, Malaysia and many developed and developing countries such as Pakistan.
 Recent relations with the UK have been strained as Ecuador granted WikiLeaks founder - Julian Assange - asylum in 2012 after exhausting all other legal options.
 Assange remains at their Embassy in London, unable to leave without being arrested.

 There have been previous incidents involving rouge taxi services.
-If possible, use a secure taxi from a the smartphone application ‘Easy Taxi’, radio taxi or registered yellow taxi which should show the "municipality registration number sticker displayed on the windscreen and doors; the orange license plates or the new white plates with an orange strip on the top and video cameras inside”.
+If possible, use a secure taxi from the smartphone application ‘Easy Taxi’, radio taxi or registered yellow taxi which should show the "municipality registration number sticker displayed on the windscreen and doors; the orange license plates or the new white plates with an orange strip on the top and video cameras inside”.
 When using a yellow registered taxi, make sure that the "transporte seguro" logo is displayed on the vehicle.

 Road travel in rural Ecuador is very problematic.
 The general condition of the roads is very poor and journeys of only a few miles can and do take many hours in some locations.
 Ecuador has a very high death rate on the roads due to poor driving standards and badly maintained vehicles and roads.
 Great care should be taken when driving in the country and especially in rural areas and at night.

 Ecuador is located in the “Pacific ring of fire” and therefore the likelihood of earthquakes is extremely high.
 Large scale earthquakes have taken place in the past.
 Please ensure that you are aware of “actions on” during and after an earthquake.
 Good advice can be found here: Earthquake advice